wufoo/docs/source/includes/_login.md

 Parameter      | Description
 -------------- | -----------
 integrationKey | Required.
 This is your Login integration key.
-You can apply [here](https://master.wufoo.com/forms/integration-key-application/) email          | Required.
+You can apply for one [here](https://master.wufoo.com/forms/integration-key-application/) email          | Required.
 The user’s email, which acts as the identifier for their account. password       | Required.
 The user's password subdomain      | Optional.
 The user's subdomain.
 Is required if the email belongs to a sub-user or the email address is used on multiple accounts.